 - medication, dressings and support garments

-Your surgeon must provide you with information in writing about the cost of rhinoplasty.
+Your surgeon and anaesthetist must provide you with information in writing about the cost of nose surgery.
 This should include:

 - the total cost

 - details of deposits needed, information on refund of deposits and required payment dates

 - payments for follow-up care

 - possible further costs for additional revision surgery or treatment

 If you are considering a nose job, you should first discuss it with your doctor.
-More information is also available in our guide to cosmetic surgery.
+More information is also available on the Australian Society of Plastics Surgeons website, and in our guide to guide to cosmetic surgery.

 Last reviewed: June 2022